The d-separation criterion in Categorical Probability: Free Markov categories and generalized causal models

 Every gs-monoidal string diagram has a normalized version obtained by iteratively applying the rule of Equation \eqref{eq:naturality} to any eliminable box.
 Since every diagram is finite, this procedure terminates after finitely many steps, and we reach the normalized version.
 In addition, this diagram is unique since the order of elimination does not matter.

 The free Markov category $\cat{FreeMarkov}_\Sigma$ is now defined just as $\cat{FreeGS}_\Sigma$, but with morphisms restricted to the normalized gs-monoidal string diagrams.
 The composition of morphisms is then defined as composition in $\cat{FreeGS}_\Sigma$ followed by normalization since the composition of two normalized diagrams need not be normalized.
 See~\cite{Fr22} for details.
+In particular, any normalized gs-monoidal string diagram $\varphi$ as in \Cref{eliminable} is a morphism of the form